What is eKYC? How is it different from Offline Aadhaar?

 Supreme court disallowed use of eKYC by private entities in India in its verdict of September 2018.
 UIDAI in the wake of this judgement pushed for usage of Offline Aadhaar to replace Aadhaar eKYC as means to verify customers.

-Offline Aadhaar allows residents to share their details to agencies or organisations that want to KYC them.
+Offline Aadhaar allows residents to share their details with agencies or organisations that want to KYC them.
 This can be done using either

 - Offline Aadhaar XML

 In case of Offline Aadhaar XML, the customer needs to visit the UIDAI website and enter an OTP to get access to a password protected, digitally signed XML packet, which contains;